astronomersiva/lego/README.md

   }
 }
 ```
 * `postCSSPlugins`: An array of PostCSS plugins.
-These will be used in addition to `cssnano` and `postcss-preset-env`
-that are already included in lego.
+These will be used in addition to `cssnano` that is already included in lego.
 ```javascript
 {
   postCSSPlugins: [